Joel 1:18

 How the cattle groan!
 The herds wander in confusion because they have no pasture.
 Even the flocks of sheep are suffering.

-How the cattle moan!
+How the cattle groan!

-The herds of cattle wander in confusion
+The herds wander in confusion

-because they have no pasture
+because they have no pasture.

-even the flocks of sheep suffer
+Even the flocks of sheep are suffering.

 Persons / Places / Events